 Hmmm…there I’m standing alone thinking how do I answered this questions.
 First I said that my research never intended to define what is Malaysian identity, but it is about understanding different methodologies that could be taken forward as a way to understand and hopefully to be able to show how identity have been presented and projected to others.

 Second, I think identity is not something that can be defined or to be symbolised to something.
 There’s not correct representation of it and I don’t think it even could.
 Identity evolved and it accumulates not only one but many different values through culture, tradition, political, lifestyles, history, economical issues etc. Identity cannot just taken from something and project it to others without any historical, political or any other issues above attached to it.
 Identity is a constructed and it’s involved political reasons.

-Although there are many other scholar, many of them are nationalists from various persuasions argues that nation state are constructed based on the expressions of preexisting cultural, liguistic, religion, ethnics, or historical features shared by people who make up or who would make up the state, some general view that are more certain aming scholars, is taht nation-states are constructed through invention and social engineering.
+Although there are many other scholar, many of them are nationalists from various persuasions argues that nation state are constructed based on the expressions of preexisting cultural, linguistic, religion, ethnics, or historical features shared by people who make up or who would make up the state, some general view that are more certain aiming scholars, is that nation-states are constructed through invention and social engineering.

 But Eric Hobshwan suggested that tradition must be invented.
 People must be convinced that they share or must be forced to share certain features, such as language, religion, ethnic group membership, or a common historical heritage, regardless of whether they really do.

 Then Linda Coley (1992) discussed and showed illustrated examples through painting how the national identities is constructed through critical understanding of nationalism and ethnicity.
 Her case studies are based on the Great Britain and she discussed her case through Britons.
 She showed examples and focussed on the issues of ethnicity and religions as the main ways to construct the nation in Great Britain.